A geometric study of Wasserstein spaces: Hadamard spaces: Displacement interpolation for rays

 When $X$ is branching, the previous proof fails for two reasons.
-The first one is that we cannot determine $\tilde\mu(T)$ and define $\mu$ from $\tilde\mu(1)$ alone; although a theorem of Prokhorov will do the trick.
+The first one is that we cannot determine $\tilde\mu(T)$ and define $\mu$ from $\tilde\mu(1)$ alone; although Prokhorov's theorem will do the trick.
 The second problem is that there may exist several optimal dynamical transport plans corresponding to the same geodesic; but the set of these transports is always compact and a diagonal process will solve the problem.
-However, we lose unicity in the process and it would be interesting to single out one of the dynamical transport plan obtained.
+However, we lose uniqueness in the process and it would be interesting to single out one of the dynamical transport plan obtained.

 \begin{prop}[Displacement interpolation for rays] Any geodesic ray of $\wass(X)$ admits a displacement interpolation. \end{prop}